Claud (singer)

 Claud Mintz, known professionally as Claud, is an American bedroom pop singer-songwriter from the suburbs of Chicago.
 Claud is non-binary and uses they/them pronouns.
-They are known for some of their songs "Soft Spot" and "Wish You Were Gay".
+They are known for the songs "Soft Spot" and "Wish You Were Gay".

-History
+Career

 Claud began releasing music under the pseudonym Toast, releasing an EP in 2018.
 In 2019, they dropped out of college at Syracuse University to pursue music full-time.
-Claud released an EP called Sideline Star on October 25, 2019.
-In 2020, Claud formed a new band with Clairo, Josh Mehling, and Noa Frances Getzug, called Shelly.
+Claud released the EP Sideline Star on October 25, 2019.
+In 2020, they formed a new band with Clairo, Josh Mehling, and Noa Frances Getzug, called Shelly.
 The group released two songs on October 30, 2020, titled "Steeeam" and "Natural".
-That same year, Claud became the first artist to sign on with Phoebe Bridgers' record label Saddest Factory Records.
+That same year, Claud became the first artist to sign with Phoebe Bridgers' record label Saddest Factory Records.

 Claud's debut album, Super Monster, was released on February 12, 2021.
-In October 2021 Claud played with Bleachers at their Austin City Limits show.
-Their single "Soft Spot" was included on Vogue's list of "The 38 Best Songs of 2021."
+In October 2021 they played with Bleachers at their Austin City Limits show.
+Their single "Soft Spot" was included on Vogues list of The 38 Best Songs of 2021.
+In 2023, they were featured on the track "To Be Yours" by EDM duo Odesza.

+On May 2, 2023, Claud released the single "Every Fucking Time" and announced their second album, Supermodels, which was released on July 14, 2023.
+A Good Thing, from this album, was used in the season 3 finale episode of the Netflix series Heartstopper.